 A basic clear lip gloss is made with petroleum jelly or natural alternatives, such as beeswax or coconut oil.
 These ingredients are responsible for the glosses wet, slick texture and shine.Hydrating ingredients like cocoa butter, shea butter and vitamin E are used to prevent lips from drying.
-Some formulas utilise essential oils, like lemon, peppermint, grapefruit and cinnamon, in order to give lip gloss flavour.
-FDA-approved dyes and mica pigments are used to tint the gloss different colours.
+Some formulas utilize essential oils, like lemon, peppermint, grapefruit and cinnamon, in order to give lip gloss flavor.
+FDA-approved dyes and mica pigments are used to tint the gloss different colors.

 What is the difference between lip tint and lip gloss?

 The main difference between lip tint and lip gloss is the finish.
 Lip glosses have a sticky, wet look and provide a few hours of wear.
 They typically offer a low pigment color, and instead provide a translucent shimmer or glitter.
 Glosses are especially good at keeping lips plump and full of moisture.